lijumjose/VIPMP/src/pages/docs/customer_account/high_pen_apis.md

 ## Update subscription

-Use the `PATCH /v3/customers/{customer-id}/subscriptions/{sub-id}?reset-discount-code=false` API to update the renewal preferences for the customer's subscription with the MOQ offer details.
+Use the `PATCH /v3/customers/{customer-id}/subscriptions/{sub-id}?reset-renewal-code=false` API to update the renewal preferences for the customer's subscription with the MOQ offer details.

-You can use the optional query param `reset-discount-code` in the request to remove the discountCode after it has been opted by customer.
+You can use the optional query param `reset-renewal-code` in the request to remove the renewalCode after it has been opted by the customer.
 Possible values are:

 - `true`
 - `false`